colinkelly/terraform-ovh-publiccloud-k8s/README.md

 ## Flavors

-kube-dns will not work (OutOfCpu) if only one VCPU is present (see kubernetes/kubernetes#38806), so it is not recommanded to use sandbox instances `s1-2` and `s1-4`.
+kube-dns will not work (OutOfCpu) if only one VCPU is present (see kubernetes/kubernetes#38806), so it is not recommended to use sandbox instances `s1-2` and `s1-4`.

 ## How do I contribute to this Module?